Uncategorized

 By mid-afternoon all the town’s residents had gathered at the school and formed search parties to look for Snowflake.
 Even Humpty Dumpty was there, sad and terribly broken up.
 In all my years as a reporter I’ve never seen such an outpouring of support.

 With great trepidation we entered the forest and came upon the witch’s house.
-There she was, all gnarled and bent over, dragging a bleating Snowflake behind her.
-“Stop!” the witch shrieked, “I’ll kill him right before your eyes!”
-Suddenly, Humpty Dumpty ran up to Snowflake and grabbed him from the witch’s clutches.
+There she was, gnarled and bent over, dragging a bleating Snowflake behind her.
+“STOP!!” the witch shrieked, “I’ll kill him right before your eyes!”
+Suddenly, Humpty Dumpty appeared out of nowhere and ran up to Snowflake, freeing him from the witch’s clutches.
 Snatching Humpty, the witch cackled “Fine!
 Take your precious lamb!
-I’ll feast on scrambled eggs tonight!” and she disappeared into the dark forest with Humpty.
+I don’t need him.
+I’ll feast on scrambled eggs all week!” and she disappeared into the dark forest with Humpty.

-Such an act of bravery by Humpty Dumpty!
+What an act of bravery exhibited by Humpty Dumpty!
 He was indeed a good egg.

 OP-ED: THOSE LEFT BEHIND